So this week, let’s continue the discussion and review the other important elements that make up your Financial Emergency Kit, starting with:

 Less expensive policies provide benefits only to those who are unable to perform any job.
 Those policies have a much lower probability of paying benefits.

-A cash flow plan is a big help to your executor and also when developing your plan.
+A cash flow plan is a big help to your executor and also when developing your estate planning strategy.

 An estate might be valuable but have few liquid assets.
 Bills need to be paid while the estate is being settled, and people might be dependent on you.